NaimaClaesson91/uwazi/docs/index.md

 # AI Migration Shifts

-AI Migration Shifts are a way to shift code from one place to another using AI.
+AI Migration Shifts are a way to shift code from one shape to another using AI.

 ## Getting started